European and Iranian diplomats hold last-minute nuclear talks ahead of sanctions deadline

-VIENNA (AP) — Representatives from Britain, France and Germany, known as the E3 nations, are set to hold last-minute talks with their Iranian counterparts in Geneva on Tuesday amid a fast-approaching deadline for the Europeans to reimpose sanctions on Iran by triggering the so-called snapback mechanism.
+VIENNA (AP) — Representatives from Britain, France and Germany were set to hold last-minute talks with their Iranian counterparts in Geneva on Tuesday ahead of deadline for the Europeans to reimpose U.N. sanctions on Iran by triggering the so-called snapback mechanism.

+The snapback would mean a return to wide-ranging U.N. sanctions in place before the 2015 Iran nuclear deal, including a conventional arms embargo, restrictions on ballistic missile development, asset freezes, travel bans and a ban on producing nuclear-related technology.

-The meeting was announced by the spokesperson of the Iranian Foreign Ministry on Monday.
+The meeting among the three European countries, known as the E3, and Iran was announced by the spokesperson of the Iranian Foreign Ministry on Monday.

 The talks follow a previous meeting between the Europeans and Iran in Istanbul on July 25.